 If any of the above commands fail, something went wrong.
 Go back and check everything was done correctly.

-The final command would have opened walletd.
+The final command would have started walletd.
 You can close it again for now.

 5. Create pegnetd config file